Green economy, security in focus as Indonesia, Australia leaders meet in Sydney

 Widodo understands the importance of making the transition to a green economy, Wong said.
 The leaders would discuss how Australia and Indonesia could "collaborate together" on supply chains and getting to net zero emissions, she added.

+Indonesia's Chamber of Commerce and Industry (KADIN) signed an "action plan" with the state of Western Australia on critical mineral supply chain and worker skills, Indonesia's Ministry of Economic Affairs said.

-Australia will be transparent as it discusses the plan to acquire nuclear-powered submarines in the next decade through the AUKUS defence partnership with the United States and Britain, she said.
+On AUKUS, Wong said Australia would be transparent as it discusses the plan to acquire nuclear-powered submarines in the next decade through the defence partnership with the U.S. and Britain.

+Indonesia has previously expressed concerns about the ramifications of the trilateral AUKUS security pact.

 Indonesia is "keen to ensure nuclear material is not allowed to proliferate...
 We both want a peaceful and stable region," Wong said.